Dustin Byfuglien: Chicago Blackhawks (2005–2010)

-Atlanta Thrashers / Winnipeg Jets (2010–2019)
+Atlanta Thrashers / Winnipeg Jets (2010–2020)

 On June 24, 2010, Byfuglien was traded by Chicago, along with Brent Sopel, Ben Eager and Akim Aliu, to the Atlanta Thrashers for the New Jersey Devils' first (Kevin Hayes) and second round pick in the 2010 NHL Entry Draft, Marty Reasoner, Joey Crabb and Jeremy Morin.
 The Thrashers moved Byfuglien back to his natural position of defense, although he had experience as a first-line and second-line winger with the Blackhawks, including the Blackhawks' run to the Stanley Cup in 2010.
-He became an alternate captain for the Thrashers after a few months into the 2010 season.
+He became an alternate captain for the Thrashers after a few months into the 2010–11 season.
 Byfuglien was selected to his first All-Star Game, along with teammate Tobias Enström.
 In the 2011 All-Star Game's Skill Competition, his slap shot was clocked at 102.5 mph.
-A month later, on February 15, 2011, the Thrashers signed Byfuglien to a five-year, $26 million contract extension.
-He scored 12 goals along with 41 assists during the 2011–12 season that saw the Thrashers move to Winnipeg.
+On February 15, 2011, the Thrashers signed Byfuglien to a five-year, $26 million contract extension.

+He scored 12 goals along with 41 assists during the 2011–12 season that saw the Thrashers move to Winnipeg in the 2011 off-season.
 Byfuglien appeared in 66 games for the Jets that season and was again invited to the NHL All-Star Game.

 Prior to the 2013–14 season, Byfuglien admitted he changed his fitness regime to work more on stickhandling and puck movement.
-That season, Byfuglien recorded a career high 56 points.
+That season, Byfuglien recorded 20 goals and 36 assists for a career high 56 points in 78 games.

-After being moved back to his natural position, Byfuglien recorded 12 goals and 35 points in 48 games.
+After being moved back to his natural position, Byfuglien recorded 12 goals and 35 points in 48 games to start the 2014–15 season.
 As a result, he was invited to the 2015 NHL All-Star Game as the Jets sole representative.
 On April 2, 2015, Byfuglien was suspended four games for cross-checking New York Rangers forward J. T. Miller in the head during a March 31 game.